 “If God made the world, I would not be that God, for the misery of the world would break my heart.”

-In the U.S. alone there are 16 million children who go hungry.
-In the richest country in the history of the world, why can’t we make sure that children have enough to eat?
+In our United States there are 16 million children who go hungry.
+In the richest country in the history of the world!
+Why can’t we assure that children have enough to eat?
 That they are clothed and sheltered?

 What can we do about all the misery?
 What can we do about the poor?
 The disenfranchised?
 The sick?
 The uninsured?
 The hungry?

 Those questions should inform our daily living and affect our relations with other people on this planet.

 But, do we give a damn?
 What are you doing to help?